nielsdimmers/ProductivityTools/README.md

 + Add info from opensource parlement to daily list
 + Create an interface for the config file as well, otherwise it's going to get messy
 + upgrade to newest version of python bot: ``pip install -U --pre python-telegram-bot`` and still support it
++ Make a separate notion queries class, so it doesn't clutter the interface